mlflow/mlflow/docs/source/deployment_client.rst

 MLflow Deployment Client
 =========================

-MLflow Deployment Client is a set of CRUD and query APIs to interact models that are served across various platforms.
+MLflow Deployment Client is a set of CRUD and query APIs designed to interact with models that are deployed across various platforms.

 .. contents:: Table of Contents
     :local: